-- Can biogenic reefs (e.g. mussels) efficiently remove waterborne microplastics from polluted waters without causing harm to the organism and local environment?
+- Can mussels efficiently remove waterborne microplastics from polluted waters without causing harm to the organism and local environment?

 - Do macrophtyes (e.g. saltmarshes, seagrasses) promote microplastic deposition without causing harm to the local ecosystem?

-You will design, test and optimise different remedial approaches by conducting experimental work in our mesocosms and flume tanks, and evaluate the environmental impact and efficacy of solutions through fieldwork in the UK and Greece (in collaboration with the Archipelagos Institute of Marine Conservation).
-Throughout the PhD you will be supported by an interdisciplinary supervisory team with expertise in microplastics, marine ecology, ecotoxicology, conservation, sedimentology, coastal processes, and environmental psychology.
+You will use a custom-designed flume tank and our recently refurbished laboratories to design, test and optimise different set-ups using both mussels and macrophytes for removing waterborne microplastics.
+Promising designs will be field-tested to evaluate their efficacy, practicality, and environmental impact.
+As project partner, The Archipelagos Institute of Marine Conservation will provide the opportunity to investigate the role seagrasses play in microplastic retention in the field and support their marine plastic research programme.
+Throughout the PhD you will be supported by an interdisciplinary supervisory team with expertise in microplastics, marine ecology, ecotoxicology, sedimentology and coastal processes.
 You will have access to workshops and in-house training, covering microplastic extraction and characterisation, experimental design, benthic analyses, scientific writing and statistics, and be encouraged to publish and present your work at international conferences.

-The project would suit an exemplary student with a degree in biosciences, environmental science or oceanography.
-We seek an enthusiastic, dynamic and engaged student with a passion for conducting high quality research both in the field and laboratory.
-The successful student will join the microplastics research group at PML and undertake research placements with UEA and in Greece.
+The project would suit an exemplary candidate with a degree in biosciences, environmental science or oceanography.
+We seek an enthusiastic, dynamic and engaged candidate with a passion for conducting high quality research both in the field and laboratory.
+The successful candidate will join the microplastics research group at PML and undertake research placements with UEA and in Greece.